c272/skeletron/Docs/articles/settings.md

 (*Default: 5, Type: Integer*) The maximum number of houses that will be added in a random add households event.

 ---
+### MaxNewSeats

+(*Default: 20, Type: Integer*) The maximum number of new seats that will be added on an "Expand Outlet" event.

+---
 ### ChanceOfFuelPriceIncrease

 (*Default: 0.5, Type: Float*) Chance that the fuel price will go up during a random fuel cost change event.